Datasciensyash/ReviewClassifier/README.md

 ---

+## Testing Rating model

+For testing rating model i have scraped `700` reviews from imdb with their scores.
+This small dataset is stored in `review_ratings.csv`.

 ## Deploy and API

 Model has been [deployed](https://filmreviewclassifier.herokuapp.com/model_handler/?input=None) on Django at heroku.
 For closer look you can see `./api` folder.